Oregon ACLS certification online

 How is Oregon unique?

-Why should someone in Oregon sign up for courses through the ACLS Training Center?
+Why should someone in Oregon sign up for courses through Pacific Medical Training?
 With a BLS certification, Oregon residents will be prepared for the health challenges that they may encounter.
 Obesity, for example, can cause a number of life-threatening health conditions.
 Like Washington, Oregon’s adult obesity rate ranks high in the Western region of the United States.
 In fact, Oregon has the highest rate of obese adults at twenty-seven point six percent (27.6%).
 Interestingly, adult obesity and childhood obesity don’t mirror as you would expect.
 In fact Oregon’s childhood obesity rate is one of the lowest in the region at twenty-four point three percent (24.3%).

 By taking advantage of our PALS recertification, Oregon first responders can provide for the emergency care needs of infants and small children.
 Aside from Alaska, Oregon has the lowest rate of low birth weight babies in the Western region.
 Only six point one percent (6.1%) of babies born in Oregon have lower than average weight.